The semi-random tree process: Introduction

 \section{Introduction}

 The online semi-random graph process, introduced by Michaeli and studied recently in~\cite{BMPR21, B-EGHK20, B-EHKPSS20, GKMP20, GH20}, is a stochastic one-player game.
 It starts with the empty graph on $n$ vertices and, at every round, a player (called Builder) is presented with a vertex $v$ chosen uniformly at random and independently from previous rounds.
-Then, he constructs one of the edges incident to $v$ of his choice, and proceeds to the next round.
+Then, Builder constructs one of the edges incident to $v$ of their choice and proceeds to the next round.